Lithium: Reserves

-The small ionic size makes it difficult for lithium to be included in early stages of mineral crystallization.
-As a result, lithium remains in the molten phases, where it gets enriched, until it gets solidified in the final stages.
-Such lithium enrichment is responsible for all commercially promising lithium ore deposits.
-Brines (and dry salt) are another important source of Li^{+}.
-Although the number of known lithium-containing deposits and brines is large, most of them are either small or have too low Li^{+} concentrations.
-Thus, only a few appear to be of commercial value.
+The number of known lithium-containing deposits and brines is large, although most are either small or have too low Li^{+} concentrations for practical extraction.
+Thus, only a few are of commercial value.

-The US Geological Survey (USGS) estimated worldwide identified lithium reserves in 2022 and 2023 to be 26 million and 28 million tonnes, respectively.
-An accurate estimate of world lithium reserves is difficult.
-One reason for this is that most lithium classification schemes are developed for solid ore deposits, whereas brine is a fluid that is problematic to treat with the same classification scheme due to varying concentrations and pumping effects.
+The US Geological Survey (USGS) estimated worldwide identified lithium reserves in 2023 to be 28 Mt.
+An accurate estimate of world lithium reserves is difficult because most lithium classification schemes estimate solid ore deposits, while brine reserves are not comparable due to varying concentrations and pumping effects and the amount in seawater dwarfs terrestrial sources.

-In 2019, world production of lithium from spodumene was around 80,000t per annum, primarily from the Greenbushes pegmatite and from some Chinese and Chilean sources.
-The Talison mine in Greenbushes is reported to be the largest and to have the highest grade of ore at 2.4% Li_{2}O (2012 figures).
+In 2025, world production from spodumene was around 290,000 t per annum outside the US, led by Australia at 92,000 t.
+The Talison mine in Greenbushes is reported to be the largest and to have the highest grade of ore at 2.4% Li_{2}O.